-Sarada Prasanna Das is an Associate Fellow at the Sustainable Futures Collaborative (SFC).
+Sarada Prasanna Das is Fellow at the Sustainable Futures Collaborative (SFC).
 He works on the sociology and politics of electricity governance and energy transition in India.
 He is also interested in environmental governance and water-energy-food nexus in the context of India.
 He has worked on post-reform electricity regulation and governance in Haryana, electricity reforms in Madhya Pradesh and Punjab, and power procurement practices and resource planning by discoms in India.
 Prior to SFC, he worked at the Centre for Policy Research, Centre for Energy, Environment & Resources, and CUTS Institute for Regulation & competition.
 He holds PhD, MPhil and MA degrees in Sociology from Jawaharlal Nehru University.

 ETPI | 28 May 2024